 - The Very First Steps To Becoming Alpha Efficient

 I am particularly proud of the second article, as it is going to be a foundation for any newcomer to the website.
-Something that will put the people on the right track, without putting the restrains of systematic approach.
+Something that will put the people on the right track, without putting the restrains of a systematic approach.
 It talks about habits and mindfulness.
 Simplifying the productivity, instead of making it more complex.

 What I found Interesting this week

 Biohacking is a popular subject, but never have I known that there is such a diverse community behind it.
-In this podcast you’ll hear some crazy AWESOME ideas from Ari Meisel, who is a guest on the BulletProof Executive show.
-Apart from his amazing ideas on virtual assistants and commitment to improving your efficiency in modern age, you will hear a lot of nutrition facts that will blow your mind.
+In this podcast, you’ll hear some crazy AWESOME ideas from Ari Meisel, who is a guest on the BulletProof Executive show.
+Apart from his amazing ideas on virtual assistants and commitment to improving your efficiency in the modern age, you will hear a lot of nutrition facts that will blow your mind.

-Productivity Placebo – This article talks about some weird things we tend to do with our productivity system.
-Here he argues how using LCP for inputing information on Fantastical is actually slower and more redundant, and actually less productive.
+Productivity Placebo – This article talks about some weird things we tend to do with our production system.
+Here he argues how using LCP for inputting information on Fantastical is actually slower and more redundant, and actually less productive.
 While I might argue with him that he is right, I’ve been doing the similar thing with Drafts.
 I wasn’t calculating the taps I’ve had to do, but I know it would get saved in Drafts ecosystem, and let me send an email or text message to the person with the date and time.

 Apart from this little disagreement with the article on certain cases, I believe it brings up a rather awesome point, that some people are adding up, instead of watering down their productivity ecosystems.
 Here is the quote that should make you think about your own virtual environment:

 — It’s easy to get sucked into the tools.
-You can spend hours tweaking and “optimizing” your tools and not really get anything done.
+You can spend hours tweaking and “optimize” your tools and not really get anything done.
 Tweaking your workflow is the new procrastinating.
 It’s a placebo that feels like work, but it really isn’t.

 Plugging off the internet – The Verge article from their prolific writer getting paid to disconnect from the internet for the whole year.
 Man, getting paid to get off the very thing that makes you money.
 And that for the whole year.
 Not sure I could pull off what he did there, but I certainly try to separate my offline and online life.
-For the time being they are largely different as they coexist in different languages.
-My Serbian ego lives in the realm of physical, and my virtual self lives in the English virtual world.
+For the time being, they are largely different as they coexist in different languages.
+My Serbian ego lives in the realm of physical, and my virtual self-lives in the English virtual world.

 The blog of the week

-For blog of this week, I’d have to commend Mike Vardy’s Productivityist got a clean redesign, and a constant stream of quality content.
+For the blog of this week, I’d have to commend Mike Vardy’s Productivityist got a clean redesign and a constant stream of quality content.
 If you are a blogger, you can find a lot of inspiration in Mike Vardy’s blog.
 Something extremely awesome is coming up in his Productivityist Workbook.
 I have already bought and read some of Mike Vardy’s work, and I vouch that the book he is working on right now is going to be a game changer for many.